 I don’t know about you, but jet lag seems to affect me more and more as I get older.
 I’m not a morning person by nature, but on my summer trip to the Czech Republic, I became an early riser for the entire two weeks.
 I mean REALLY early; I was wide awake at 3 or 4 a.m. for much of the trip.

 Since the effect of a nine or 10-hour time difference is largely unavoidable, I suggest giving in and taking advantage of the extra morning hours.
 As soon as the sun begins to rise, head out the door.
 You will almost always find a neighborhood coffee shop that’s open.
 Or check out the outdoor tourist spots that will become clogged with people in a few hours.
 In Prague, not only were the crowds virtually non-existent on the city’s cobblestone streets in the early-morning hours, but the sunlight was at its loveliest.
-I took some of my best photos as the sun was rising.
+The most beautiful vistas of my trip occurred as the sun was rising.

 Strangely, the early mornings seemed to energize me, rather than wear me out.
 I chalk it up to my experience dealing with those occasional nights at home when sleep is elusive – one of the “perks” of getting older.

 2. Tune in to audio guides